billmaya/gossip/README.md

 ### What is this repository for? ###

-* This is an iPhone/iPad game that I was hired to port from Desktop Java.
+* This is an iPhone/iPad game that I was hired to port from Desktop Java
-* It's published in the App Store (https://goo.gl/jqIKFq).
+* It used to be published in the App Store
-* You can view the development history at this link https://goo.gl/Sm4qAC
+* You can view the development history at this link http://bit.ly/17MzjGc

 ### How do I get set up? ###

 * It's written in C# .NET using the Xamarin Platform
-* You'll have to download Xamarin Studio to run the code - https://www.xamarin.com/platform
+* You'll have to download Xamarin platform to run the code - https://www.xamarin.com/platform
 * To run open the Gossip/Gossip.sln file
-* Right now it will run in the iOS simulator fine but not on any actual devices (there's a reflection exception error that's being thrown that I'm currently in the middle of debugging).
+* Right now it will run in the iOS simulator but not on any actual devices (there's a reflection exception error that's being thrown that I'm currently in the middle of debugging).